TempeHS/2026SE-Mechatronics-Thribhu.K/srs.typ

 // Should I do this?
 If I have already documented everything using doc comments, would i still do it again???

+One function should control the robot and get everything started, specifically MazeRunnerStateMachine.update().
+Inside that MazeRunnerStateMachine, there is code for updating and pushing the values of the wheel duties to the servos, fetching teh values of the ultrasonic sensor, the logic/controller itself and the lgiht sensor + display.

+I expect the robot to navigate around a maze by following a wall.

 #pagebreak()

 = Functional Requirements